-Registered Nursing End of Program Student Learning Outcomes (EPSLO) Beginning with Spring 2024 cohort
+Registered Nursing End of Program Student Learning Outcomes (EPSLO)

-- 1. Demonstrates accountability for the delivery of nursing care that is consistent with legal, ethical, and regulatory principles and influences the behavior of others to achieve shared goals. - 2.
-Demonstrate the professional identity of nursing. - 3.
-Demonstrates critical thinking and clinical judgment to plan and provide evidence-based nursing care at an entry-level. - 4.
-Utilizes the nursing process to provide clients, communities, and populations with holistic compassionate care recognizing the client as a full partner with individual preferences and beliefs. - 5.
-Utilize communication tools and modalities to foster mutual respect and support shared decision-making within the interdisciplinary team. - 6.
-Apply QI principles to provide a culture of safety for clients and care providers.
+- 1. Demonstrates accountability for the delivery of nursing care while influencing the behavior of others to achieve shared goals. - 1b.
+Demonstrate the Professional Identity of Nursing (PIN) - 2.
+Assimilate clinical judgment, rooted in evidence-based practice, to provide nursing care at an entry-level. - 3.
+Design client-centered care for individuals that recognizes the client as a full partner with individual preferences and beliefs. - 4.
+Integrates communication principles to foster a respectful environment that supports shared decision-making in the efforts of improving client's optimal wellness. - 5.
+Competently manages all aspects of safety for clients through system effectiveness, individual performance, and quality improvement to minimize risk of harm to clients.